 The proposal of representing states as sets of epistemic fluent literals is based on [1], which presents a modal approach for reasoning about dynamic domains in a logic programming setting.
 A similar "knowledge-based" approach has been used to define the PKS planner, allowing to plan under conditions of incomplete knowledge and sensing [16].
-PKS generalizes the STRIPS approach, by representing a state as a set of databases that model the agent's knowledge, and action effects as updates to these databases.
+PKS generalizes the STRIPS approach, by representing a state as a set of databases that model the agent's knowledge.

-The problem of the automated composition of web services by planning at the "knowledge level" is addressed in [18].
+The problem of the automated composition of Web services by planning in asynchronous domains is addressed in [19], and extended to the "knowledge level" in [18].
 Web services are described in standard process modeling and execution languages, like BPEL4WS, and then automatically translated into a planning domain that models the interactions among services at the knowledge level.
-The planning technique [19] consists in the following steps.
-First construct a parallel state transition system that combines the given services in a planning domain.
-The next step consists in formalizing the requirements for the composite service as a goal in a specific language which allows to express extended goals [3].
+The planning technique [19] consists of the following steps.
+The first step constructs a parallel state transition system that combines the given services in a planning domain.
+The next step consists of formalizing the requirements for the composite service as a goal in a specific language which allows to express extended goals [3].
 Finally the planner generates a plan that is translated into a state transition system and into a concrete BPEL4WS process.
-The planning problem is solved by making use of the state of the art planner MBP.
+The planning problem is solved by making use of the state-of-the-art planner MBP.